 Students reside in international campus dorms or in shared apartments.
 In choosing housing, students should email Teresa Nandín for ESADE dorms or shared apartments in downtown Barcelona.
-The on-site coordinator, Teresa Nandín, will email students at least one week before they arrive in Barcelona to provide students with exact information of their housing arrangement.
+The BC resident director, Teresa Nandín, will email students at least one week before they arrive in Barcelona to provide students with exact information of their housing arrangement.

 Additional information about the estimated cost of housing may be found here